AbdullahADodo/AbdullahADodo/README.md

 - 💞️ I’m looking to collaborate on creating apps for macbook and lynix
 - 📫 How to reach me abdullah.abdullah.yo@gmail.com
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: I love football
+- ⚡ Fun fact: Am still in grade 10

 <!---
 AbdullahADodo/AbdullahADodo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.